MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-mode-cloud-site-list-mgmt.md

 The following prerequisites apply to this public preview.

 1. Customers must have an Azure AD tenant.
-2. The tenant subscription must include Exchange Services.
-For more information, see the [FAQ](#faq).
-3. Admins must have Microsoft Edge version 93 or greater installed and the latest version of the [policy files](https://aka.ms/edgeenterprise).
+2. Admins must have Microsoft Edge version 93 or greater installed and the latest version of the [policy files](https://aka.ms/edgeenterprise).
-4. Admins need to be an [Edge Administrator](/azure/active-directory/roles/permissions-reference#edge-administrator) or a [Global Administrator](/azure/active-directory/roles/permissions-reference#global-administrator) on the tenant to access the Microsoft Edge site lists experience.
+3. Admins need to be an [Edge Administrator](/azure/active-directory/roles/permissions-reference#edge-administrator) or a [Global Administrator](/azure/active-directory/roles/permissions-reference#global-administrator) on the tenant to access the Microsoft Edge site lists experience.
    - To opt in to the public preview, a Global Administrator is required to opt the tenant in to Targeted release.
 For more information, see [Opt in to public preview](#opt-in-to-public-preview).

 ## The preview experience